jorallo/generality/README.md

 by J. Hernandez-Orallo, Bao Sheng Loe, Lucy Cheke, Fernando Martinez-Plumed, Sean ́O h ́Eigeartaigh (submitted, 2020)

 This code has been developed by Jose Hernandez-Orallo, Universitat Politecnica de Valencia (jorallo@upv.es, http://josephorallo.webs.upv.es).
 Some code (IRT and FA analysis) has been adapted from Bao Sheng Loe, University of Cambridge.
+Some data extraction and assistance has been provided by Fernando Martinez-Plumed, at JRC - European Commission.

 *LICENCE: GPL*